jhipster/generator-jhipster-nodejs/ROADMAP.md

 * Blueprint to generate monolitich/microservice app with NestJS basic templates
 * Swagger support
-* Entity ORM generation for prod and dev database
+* Entity ORM generation for prod and dev database (default db is sqlite already configured)
 * Basic security management
 * Maven simple orchestration to run server with client part in case of monolithic app with frontend code